idiap/bob/python/doc/TutorialsIO.rst

 .. note::

-  Under the hood, we still use the :py:class:`bob.io.Array` API to execute the read and write operations.
-This avoids code duplication and hooks data loading and saving to the powerful |project| transcoding framework that is explained next.
+  Under the hood, we still use the :py:class:`bob.io.File` API to execute the read and write operations.
+Have a look at the manual section for :py:mod:`bob.io` for more details and other shortcuts available.

 Reading and writing image and video data
 ========================================

-|project| provides support to load and save data from many different
+|project| provides support to load and save data from many different file types
-file types including Matlab ``.mat`` files, various image file types and video data.
+including Matlab ``.mat`` files, various image file types and video data.
 File types and specific serialization and de-serialization is switched automatically using filename extensions.
 Knowing this, saving an array in a different format is just a matter of choosing the right extension.
-This is illustrated in the following example, where an image generated randomly using the method `NumPy` :py:meth:`numpy.random.random_integers()`, is saved in JPEG format.
+This is illustrated in the following example, where an image generated randomly using the method `NumPy` :py:meth:`numpy.random.random_integers`, is saved in JPEG format.
 The image must be of type uint8 or uint16.

 .. doctest::